-Once you know what is working, and how much value it is bringing to your business, you can further optimise your marketing plans, and look to assigning a monetary value.
+Once you know what is working, and how much value it is bringing to your business, you can further optimize your marketing plans, and look to assigning a monetary value.

 There are a number of different methods you might decide to choose from: